Ersocaut/CNYT/README.md

 - Execute the command ```git commit -m "XX"```, where XX must be an explanation of what you are going to push on the repository.

-- EXecute the command ```git push origin master```, to finally upload those changes to the remote repository.
+- Execute the command ```git push origin master```, to finally upload those changes to the remote repository.

 ### Download the last update of the repository as a contributor